girobusan/imp/README.md

 - Pages can be fully static, even text-based browser friendly (You'll need modern browser for editing)
 - You can add any HTML or JS to your page
 - All you need is browser, that means it fully multiplatform
-- EasyMDE as Markdown editor
+- Simple Markdown editor with pixel-perfect preview
 - Code highlighting
 - [ Customizable ](https://girobusan.github.io/imp/themes/)
 - Lo-fi :)